Club Cinq-Sept fire: Investigation and prosecution

 The inquiry heard that, as required by law, the club had two exit doors in addition to the main entrance.
 However, in contravention of fire regulations, neither was marked; also, both were routinely locked and barred by the club managers in order to prevent patrons inside the building opening them to let others in free of charge.
 Although three managers held keys, two had succumbed to the effects of the fire and the third, Bas, had left to raise the alarm.
 The investigation heard how a man who had earlier escaped from the building managed to break open one of the doors, through which one woman was rescued alive; many others trapped behind the doors trying to escape had already perished.

 In June 1971, Bas was charged with, and found guilty of, manslaughter in relation to the deaths.
 He received a two-year suspended sentence.
 The mayor and three building contractors were found guilty of causing injury through negligence, and received short suspended sentences.

+Gilbert Bas, the last surviving manager of Club Cinq-Sept, died on 20 January 2021.